Release context

 Practice shows: the most valuable resource in a crisis is the team’s attention.
 As part of the “Final Stabilization Cycle”, we removed ambiguity in signals to make decisions faster and more calmly.

-What we don’t disclose publicly and why
+What we do not disclose publicly and why

-Transparency for us means talking not about the “ideal state”, but about the real status of the works as of 12/22/2025: what is already stable, where there is a risk, and what exactly we are doing next in the topic “Final Stabilization Cycle”.
+Transparency for us means not talking about the “ideal state”, but about the real status of the works as of 12/22/2025: what is already stable, where there is a risk, and what exactly we are doing next in the topic “Final Stabilization Cycle”.

 Practical summary of the week